SolidLabResearch/WhatsInAPod/content/document_centric.md

 Within this interpretation,
 the complete state of the pod is equivalent to the single Web API through which it is available;
-the _ground truth_ of the pod is solely that specific Web API.
+the _source of truth_ is solely that specific Web API.
 That brings us to the following definition:

 _In the document-centric interpretation,